sombriks/enterprise-kotlin-handbook/samples/project-007-sample-maven/README.md

 # A simple kotlin project managed by maven

-Small maven project to sample kotlin build, test and so on
+[Small maven project to sample kotlin build, test and so on][projects]

 ## Requirements

 - java 17 or newer
-- kotlin 1.9 or newer
 - maven 3.9 or newer

+It does not care about your kotlin compiler available at command line.
+Kotlin is provisioned as a dependency and plugin for now on.

 ## How to build